Jo-R/HooksTalk/hooks.md

 Hook released 6/2/19 no breaking changes, can keep doing what you've always done and just explore hooks...

-First use in Optix: refresh button commited on 13/2
+First use in Optix: refresh button committed on 13/2

-We went with hooks early and I've not seen a class in a new commit for ages

 Apollo, formik have or are(?) bringing out versions that use hooks...adoption has been quick...